plopoyop/ansible-role-nginx/README.md

 (For RedHat/CentOS only) Set this to `false` to disable the installation of the `nginx` yum repository.
 This could be necessary if you want the default OS stable packages, or if you use Satellite.

+    nginx_yum_repo_template: "nginx.repo.j2"
+(For RedHat/CentOS only) Allow to use your own repo file template.

     nginx_service_state: started
     nginx_service_enabled: yes